William M. Levy: Early political career

 He was admitted to the bar in 1851 and commenced practice in Norfolk, Virginia.

 He moved to Natchitoches, Louisiana, in 1852 and continued the practice of law.

 He served as member of the State house of representatives 1859–1861.

 He was a Democratic Presidential Elector, 1860.

 Congress

 Levy was elected as a Democrat to the Forty-fourth Congress (March 4, 1875 – March 3, 1877).

 He was an unsuccessful candidate for renomination in 1876.

+According to "; which cites "The New York Times January 6, 1876"; "Representative Levy played a leading role in the compromise that ended Democratic filibustering aimed at preventing the House's certification of the presidential election in Hayes' favor.
+Levy was able to effect a political trade-off: the Louisiana board of elections would cast the state's electoral votes in favor of Republican Hayes in exchange for the declaration that Democratic candidate Francis T. Nicholls had defeated Republican Stephen B. Packwood in an equally disputed election for Louisiana governor.
+History records that Louisiana did deliver its votes for Republican Hayes and the Democrats did take back the state government, effectively ending Reconstruction in the state."